 #1 Get Wet at Niagara Falls

-Look at any literature about Niagara Falls or talk to someone whose been and you will certainly hear about Maid of the Mist boat tours.
+Look at any literature about Niagara Falls or talk to someone whose been, and you will undoubtedly hear about Maid of the Mist boat tours.
 These boat rides take passengers (donned in yellow raincoats) into the basin of Horseshoe Falls at Niagara Falls on the American side.
-The ride is a thrill as you travel through swift rapids, waterfall whitewater, and jerky boat movements.
+The trip is a thrill as you travel through swift rapids, waterfall whitewater, and jerky boat movements.
 You will laugh yourself silly as you try to play it cool for the perfect selfie while enjoying this majestic natural wonder.

 #2 Drink New York Apples

-#3 Witness the #1 State Park in the USA
+#3 See the #1 State Park in the USA

 Letchworth State Park is a highlight of the Finger Lakes region and a photographers dream.
-This majestic 17-mile long park is known as the “Grand Canyon of the East”.
-Size-wise, the massive park is nearly 15,000 acres and winds along the scenic Genesee River.
-Stop by the Lower, Middle, and Upper falls of Letchworth State Park for dramatic waterfalls and larger-than-life gorge scenery.
-Pair the photo-ops with a leisurely hike, fishing adventure, or overnight camping trip.
+This majestic 17-mile long park is known as the “Grand Canyon of the East.”
+Size-wise, the massive park is nearly 15,000 acres.
+It winds along the scenic Genesee River and offers great opportunities for fishing, leisurely hikes, and overnight camping.
+Stop by the Lower, Middle, and Upper Falls of Letchworth State Park for the dramatic waterfalls and larger-than-life gorge scenery.

 #4 Feast on a Fantastic Meal

 The Rochester-based Wegmans Food Market has more than 70 stores across the mid-Atlantic region of the country.
 Wegmans is the #1 tourist attraction in Rochester, as well as the #1 grocery store in America.
-It’s a must see!
-Wegmans won the first-ever Food Channel award for the grocery store that most changed the way we shop and has been named in Forbes Top 10 Places to Work For more than 10 years.
-That is partially due to Wegmans cutting edge and employee-friendly work incentives and pay.
-I loved the variety of grab & go foods, the soup bar, ready-made smoothies, and the comfortable second floor dining area.
+It’s a must-see!
+Wegmans won the first-ever Food Channel award for the grocery store that most changed the way we shop and has been named in Forbes Top 10 Places to Work For more than ten years.
+That is partially due to Wegman’s cutting edge and employee-friendly work incentives and pay.
+I loved the variety of grab & go foods, the soup bar, ready-made smoothies, and the comfortable second-floor dining area.